wiard/punkbank/README.md

 G H I
 ```

-- **A to C:** These letters chart the beginning of the Bitcoin adventure, where new UTXOs burst into existence, eager to join the dance.
+- **A to J:** These letters chart the beginning of the Bitcoin adventure, where new UTXOs burst into existence, eager to join the dance.
-- **D to F:** The heartlands, where UTXOs of all shapes and sizes intermingle, sharing tales of transactions past and dreams of future spends.
+- **K to S:** The heartlands, where UTXOs of all shapes and sizes intermingle, sharing tales of transactions past and dreams of future spends.
-- **G to I:** The frontier, where the bravest psychots venture to carve out new paths, expanding the boundaries of the Bitcoin universe.
+- **T to Z:** The frontier, where the bravest psychots venture to carve out new paths, expanding the boundaries of the Bitcoin universe.

 ### The Dance of the Psychots